Braydon-Nelson/braydon-nelson.github.io/README.md

 # 02-Responsive-Portfolio Homeowrk

-This is a homework project to make a responsive portfolio using bootstrap.
+This is a homework project to make a portfolio using my skills I have learned.

 ## Authors